Virgil135/LSEG_chatbot/README.md

  Upon selecting the stock exchange, a list of stocks will be presented.
 You can select the desired stock by entering its abbreviation, which is case-insensitive.
 Subsequently, the price will be displayed, and you will be given the option to select another stock or return to the main menu by pressing the "B/b" key.

+## Closing the app:
   To close the application, simply type 'Exit', and the program will terminate.